sfan5/fi6s/README.md

 	$ make BUILD_TYPE=release

 The scanner executable will be ready in at `./fi6s`.
-Note that support for non-Linux OSs is not a priority, which means that it might not work on *BSD or Windows at all.
+Note that fi6s is developed solely on Linux, thus it might not work on non-Linux OSs (*BSD, macOS or Windows) at all.

 ## Usage

-Theoretically usage is pretty easy, however right now you need to specify adapter MACs and source IP manually.
+Usage is pretty easy, fi6s will try to auto-detect the dirty technical details (source/dest MAC, source IP).

-	# ./fi6s --source-mac 11:22:33:44:55:66 --router-mac 66:55:44:33:22:11 --source-ip 2001:db8::1 -p 80,8000-8100 2001:db8::/120
+	# ./fi6s -p 80,8000-8100 2001:db8::/120

 This example will:
 * scan the 2001:db8::/120 subnet (256 addresses in total)